In this 6-minute read:

 The extra expense of hiring extra help is frequently justified by the increase in purchases and revenue during the holidays.

-3. Order any extra supplies and inventory you might need
+3. Order any extra supplies and inventory you might need (if you can)

 Many small businesses do the majority of their yearly sales between September and January.
 Make sure you have the inventory on hand to cash in.
 After all, you can’t sell it if you don’t have it!